cthoeing/passwordtech/README.md

 ## License

-Password Tech is distributed under the terms and conditions of the GNU General Public License v2.
-For more details, see the file *license.txt* that comes with every release.
+Password Tech is distributed under the terms and conditions of the GNU General Public License v2 (see *license.txt* for full license).

 ## Building